dmcable/spacexr/README.md

 introducing a feature where RCTD and C-SIDE can be run in batch across multiple experimental replicates.

-March, 18th, 2021: Our RCTD paper has been published in *Nature Biotechnology* [here](https://www.nature.com/articles/s41587-021-00830-w).
+March 18th, 2021: Our RCTD paper has been published in *Nature Biotechnology* [here](https://www.nature.com/articles/s41587-021-00830-w).
 Also, we have just released a new version of RCTD (version 1.2.0) with a